dqnguyen59/car-lease-demo/README.md

 The picture above is a simple representation of the microservice architecture.

 Please note that Car-Service and Customer-Service do not know how to handle user authorization.
 This is only done by the Auth-Service.
 The Atuh-Service is able to extract the username from a security token.
 The username is then looked up in the database to obtain the user details such as user roles.
 These rolls are returned to the Car-Service.
 Then, the Car-Service can process the user request with access role correctly.
-Below is explained with sequence diagram how the the Car-Service can be access correctly without the need to validate the user.
+Below is explained with sequence diagram how the the Car-Service can be accessed correctly without the need to validate the user.

 <img src="docs/car-lease-demo-micro-services.draw.io-Sequence.png">